Jahfry/Immutable-SteamOS-Bazzite-etc/bazzite/bazzite-hud-svg/README.md

 * Release 2025-12-04 ... initial version
 * Release 2025-12-23 ... fix hardcoded ostree parsing (earlier version would have only worked if using same base I was using, new version should work regardless of your bazzite base)
+* Release 2025-12-24 ... actually pushed the correct version, 2025-12-23 was accidentally the old code repeated

 ## Example SVG